Jolinda-hub/Hello-World/README.md

 Hey there!

-I'm Jolie and I'm frenemies with python!
+I'm Jolie and I'm frenemies with Python!
-Definitely besties with anything SQL though 😍
+Besties with anything SQL though! 😍